-Case research and participation in public debate
+Case research and participation in public debate.

 SPH 2173 Business and Professional Speaking

+An oral communication course for

+individuals in business, industry and the

+professions.
+Human communication

-An oral communication course for individuals in business, industry and the Human communication professions. theories and behavioral research are used as a framework for generating competencies in interviewing, briefings, conference leadership, and intergroup coordination.
+theories and behavioral research are used

+as a framework for generating

+competencies in interviewing, briefings,

+conference leadership, and intergroup

+coordination.